felixlopz/hubrise-test-task/content/developers/api/en/authentication.md

 }
 ```

-The request fails with a `403` status code if the authorisation code has expired, has already been used, or if the client id or secret are incorrect.
+The request fails with a `400` status code if the authorisation code has expired or has already been used.
+It fails with a `401` status code if the client id or secret are incorrect.

 ### 3.3.
 Connect to the API